luvley-dee48/phase-3-project-cli/README.md

   - The `Movies`, `Users`, and `Reviews` classes include methods for creating and dropping tables.
   - Use the CLI to execute these methods and set up your database.

-- **Populating the Database:**
-  - Add initial data by calling the `create` method on each class or using the provided scripts.

 ### Example:

 ````python